emberfuse/formlink/README.md

 ### Uploading files via POST, PUT, or PATCH request

-To upload files via form object please specify which method is to be used via form object data and use a `POST` request to make the actual request:
+To upload files via Form Object please specify which method is to be used via Form Object data and use a `POST` request to make the actual request:

 ```javascript
 export default {